Simple, 4-Ingredient Homemade Pizza Dough

 - Cover a work surface or cutting board liberally with flour — use at least 1/4 cup and more as needed.
 The dough is very wet, so don’t hesitate to use flour as needed.
 Turn the dough out onto your floured surface and use a bench scraper to divide the dough into 4 equal portions.
 With floured hands, roll each portion into a ball, using the pinkie-edges of your hands to pinch the dough underneath each ball.
 If you are not baking the pizza the same day, transfer each round of dough to a plastic quart container (or something similar), cover, and store in the fridge.
 (At this point, transfer the vessels to the freezer for up to 3 months.
 See notes above for thawing.)
 If you are baking right away, let the balls sit on their tucked-in edges for at least 30 minutes without touching.

 - To Make the Pizzas: If using refrigerated dough, pull out a pizza round from the fridge one hour (or even 90 minutes if time permits) before you plan on baking.
 Dust dough with flour and place on a floured work surface.
 Cover the dough with a towel or plastic wrap to prevent it from drying out.
-(Update: I now let my dough balls rest in a lidded vessel or a pan covered with plastic wrap to ensure the dough balls do not dry out during the 60-90 minutes at room temperature.)
+(Update: I now let my dough balls rest in a lidded vessel, like a DoughMate, or a pan covered with plastic wrap to ensure the dough balls do not dry out during the 60-90 minutes at room temperature.)
 Let rest untouched for 60 to 90 minutes.

 - Handling the dough as minimally as possible, shape the dough into a 10″–12″ round.
 If the dough has proofed sufficiently, you should be able to pick it up and stretch it very easily using the back of your hands.
 Lay a sheet of parchment paper on a pizza peel, and pour a few drops of oil into the center of it.
 (Note: the oil is optional.
 It’s especially helpful if you find shaping dough using the backs of your hands tricky.)
 Transfer the dough round to the parchment-lined baking peel.